goncalomonteiro-dev/python-substitution-cipher/README.md

 ## ▶️ Running the Program

--Make sure you have Python 3 installed.
+- Make sure you have Python 3 installed.
--Run the script using: `python cipher.py`
+- Run the script using: `python cipher.py`

 - You will see a menu like: